omicsNLP/Auto-CORPus/README.md

 **Known Issues**

-- AC can fail when running on Windows with an error message such as `'charmap' codec can't decode byte 0x81 in position
+Auto-CORPus can fail when running on Windows with an error message such as `'charmap' codec can't decode byte 0x81 in position
-40289: character maps to <undefined>'`, the same issue is not found on Linux or Mac machines.
-We will be looking to resolve this problem ASAP but there is a workaround by using the internet browser change the dropdown from "complete" to "HTML" when saving the webpage solves this issue in most instances.
+40289: character maps to <undefined>'`.
+The same issue is not found on Linux or Mac machines.
+We are looking to resolve this problem, but in the meantime, there is a workaround: by using the internet browser change the dropdown from "complete" to "HTML" when saving the webpage solves this issue in most instances.

 <h3><a name="alpha">Alpha testing</a></h3>